hyruuk/unf-montreal.ca/content/en/documentation/facility/neurotheque.md

 ## Services

 - Onboarding
-- Provision of experimental, preprocessing (cleaning), and data analysis scripts
+- Provision of experimental, preprocessing (cleaning), and data analysis scripts.
 - Assistance with protocol setup
 - Assistance with data collection
 - Assistance with data analysis

+## Tutorials and resources

+A modular toolkit containing preprocessing scripts as well as tutorials related to our specific hardware is publicly available on [GitHub](https://github.com/UNFmontreal/neurotheque_resources/tree/main).

-## Billing
+## Billing (Contact team members for a quote)

 - Minimal coverage
     - Onboarding